 It's time to build the final lather by swirling the soap and water mixer in the cup or on your face.
 This process should take about 30 seconds, dip the brush into water as needed.
 Its important to note the lather will not be as dense as the grocery store can-o- foam but it will give you a much better glide.
 The final texture should form small peaks when you draw the brush up but don't worry if its a little loose.

 APPLY TO YOUR FACE

-Small circles will help you draw the hairs up.
-The more you use your soap and brush the more you will learn the difference of mixtures and timing.
+Small circles will help you draw your facial hair up.
+The more you use your soap and shaving brush the more you will learn the difference of mixtures and timing.
 This is a process to enjoy, make it a thoughtful, self care ritual that makes you slow down in the rush of a hectic morning.
-This is how men are meant to shave and once you try it we know you won't go back.
+This is how we are meant to shave and once you try it we know you won't go back.